 Backing up Frolund’s thoughts, Graham Wheeler, Director of Commercialisation and Product Management at HTC added that while 2K screens provide a benefit on larger devices, around the 5-inch space, users can’t see any discernable differences.

 “For us it’s about the complete experience,” he told us.
 “You’ve got to look at the device and how people use it.”

-He added: “For us we just want a device that works perfectly, and for this device we thought that a 1080p screen was the best choice.”
+He added: “For us we just want a device that works perfectly, and

 Although suggesting that 2K screens aren’t a current necessity, Wheeler has failed to rule out HTC ever moving into this space.